 Inpatient Rehab

 Severe cases of opioid addiction may require residential treatment.
 Inpatient rehab is an intensive treatment for severe cases of opioid addiction.
-CCFA provides a sober and secure environment for clients to recover from their addiction.
+We provide a sober environment for clients to recover from their addiction.
 Our opioid treatment centres utilize patient-oriented protocols to set our clients on the path to recovery.
 We employ a holistic approach by combining medical treatment with other relevant treatment options.

 Outpatient Treatment